Running Lighthouse CI when deploying Azure SWA

 • Gérald Barré

-When you add new features to a web application, it's important to ensure there is no regression in terms of performance.
-LightHouse CI is a tool that helps you to run a Lighthouse analysis on your web application.
-If you don't know lighthouse, it's a tool that analyzes web apps and web pages and generates a report about performance and best practices.
-Lighthouse integrated into the dev tools of Chromium browsers:
+When you add new features to a web application, it is important to ensure there are no performance regressions.
+Lighthouse is a tool that analyzes web apps and pages, generating reports on performance and best practices.
+It is integrated into the developer tools of Chromium-based browsers:

-Let's create a budget file.
-A budget file is a json file containing a list of rules for each page you want to analyze.
-The documentation of the budget file is available on GitHub: performance-budgets.md
+A budget file is a JSON file containing a list of rules for each page you want to analyze.
+The budget file documentation is available on GitHub: performance-budgets.md

 lighthouse-budget.json (JSON)